str8lazy/Movie-Night-Spinner/README.md

 - Easy-to-use interface for adding movie entries
 - Celebratory winner announcement with visual effects
 - Responsive layout that works on various screen sizes
+- Persistent winner history displayed in stylish walls on either side of the wheel.

 ## How to Use